 When you contribute cash, securities, or other assets to a DAF, you are generally eligible to take an immediate tax deduction.
 Those funds can be invested for tax-free growth, and you can recommend grants to any eligible IRS-qualified public charity.
 A DAF is easy to set up and maintain, with just three simple steps:

-• Make a tax-deductible contribution.
+- Make a tax-deductible contribution.
 Easily donate cash, appreciated stock, or non-publicly traded assets to your DAF, which is maintained and operated by a section 501(c)(3) sponsoring organization.

-• Grow your donation, tax free.
+- Grow your donation, tax-free.
 Your donation can potentially grow, making more money available for giving.
 Most sponsoring organizations have a variety of investment options based on your projected time horizon.

-• Grant when you’re ready.
+- Grant when you’re ready.
 You can support public charities, causes, or initiatives that align with your passions or meet emerging needs through grant recommendations from your DAF.
 The public charity sponsoring your account will conduct due diligence to ensure the funds granted go to an IRS-qualified public charity and are used for charitable purposes.
 If privacy is a concern, you can give anonymously.
 DAF sponsors handle all due diligence and reporting, eliminating the need for you to maintain records of annual donations.

-DAFs offer tax advantages to all donors
+DAFs offer tax advantages to many donors

 Because DAFs aren’t required to annually distribute a percentage of assets, they have been particularly attractive to high-net-worth individuals.
 However, DAFs extend the opportunity for tax advantages to all donors.
 Assets put into a DAF today can potentially grow in value and earn interest and investment dividends into the future with no tax consequences while helping to increase your dollars for making charitable contributions.
 As soon as you make a charitable DAF contribution, you are eligible for an immediate tax deduction.
 Although some limits do apply: